giannisalinetti/perf-utils/README.md

 ```
 $ sudo ./perf-utils
 ```

-### BCC Tools limitations
-To use the BCC tools the `kernel-devel` package, which contains kernel headers, must be already installed in the host.
-On production system or distributions like like Red Hat CoreOS, which are engineered to be the nodes of OpenShift clusters and are minimal by default.

-To workaound this issue, you can use two different approaches.

 #### Approach 1: Manual container creation
 If you choose to freely run your contianer, first start the container without